neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/howto/data_analysis/video-primer.md

 A clear example of why we encode videos is provided in the [Loopbio blogpost](http://blog.loopbio.com/video-io-1-introduction.html):

 > When stored digitally, an uncompressed video needs `width * height * colordepth * framerate * duration` bits.
 How much is that?
+>
-As an example, one early video that a client uploaded to loopy had a resolution of 1920x1080, 24 bits color depth and a fast framerate of 120fps.
+> As an example, one early [client video] had a resolution of 1920x1080, 24 bits color depth and a fast framerate of 120fps.
 If uncompressed, this video would need 5 971 968 000 bits per second (this is know as bitrate).
 In other words, a minute of such video would use up around 42GB, or in other words, had we stored these videos raw, we could only have been able to keep around 100 minutes.
 Our client has around 145 hours of beautiful fish schools footage recorded under the Red See, so there is no way that would work.
 >
 > Obviously no one uses raw video when storing or transmitting digital video.
 Our client had around 145 hours of footage, but it was taking only slightly less than 7TB (instead of 2835TB!).
 This is so because the videos were compressed.